serverkit/serverkit/README.md

 ```

 ## Handlers
-When any changes are successfully applied to a resource and it has notify property,
+When any changes are successfully applied to a resource and it has notify attribute,
 it notifies handlers that are referenced by their id.
 The notified handlers will run only once after all resources finished their applications.
 Here's an example of restarting Dock on Mac OS X when its preferences change.